What is OpenBSD?

 You can find more detailed documentation of all new features of OpenBSD 6.6 here.

-One of the objectives of the project is to protect the spirit of the original Berkeley Unix copyright, which allows a relatively unlimited distribution source.
+One goal of the project is to protect the original Berkeley Unix copyright.
+This copyright allows for broad distribution of the software.

-Bernstein asked that any modified version of its code, a request that its developers did not want to make efforts, be approved by it before distribution.
-Even after the release of OpenBSD 3.8, resources do not have Bernstein software.
+Bernstein requested that any modified version of his code be pre-approved.
+OpenBSD developers did not want to comply with this request.
+Even after the release of OpenBSD 3.8, Bernstein’s software remained excluded.

 Security

-Until June 2002, the website had the following slogan: No remote security vulnerabilities in the default installation in the past 6 years.
+Until June 2002, the website stated it had no remote security vulnerabilities.
+This applied to the default installation for six years.

-Because of all these features, it is widely used in the computer security industry as an operating system for firewalls and intrusion detection systems.
+Because of these features, OpenBSD is popular in the computer security industry.
+It is commonly used for firewalls and intrusion detection systems.

-Packet filter pf is a powerful firewall developed due to problems with the ipf license.
-It was the first free operating system to be deployed with a built-in packet filtering system.
+The packet filter, pf, is a powerful firewall developed due to IPF license issues.
+OpenBSD was the first free operating system to include built-in packet filtering.

 Add a Comment